Epicsteve2/Stephen-s-Bootleg-Osu/README.md

 # Requirements
 Test and compiled on Java JDK 10.0.2

-Game resolution is locked to 1200x900
+Game resolution is locked to `1200 x 900`

 # Issues
 No volume control - Starting the game may be very loud